amaurijp/aRIX/README.md

 ---
 ## Search results

-The search results are described in the fields
+The search results are described in the file `.../Settings/SE_inputs.csv`.
+Details are in the fields:
 - `total_finds`: total number of matches found with the specific set of inputs.
 In one document (e.g., sentence or article) there can be more than one match.
 - `article_finds`: number of articles in which at least one match was found with the specific set of inputs.
 - `search_status`: indicates if the search scan is `finished` or `ongoing`.